The Annapurna Circuit

 Trekking the Annapurna Circuit

-It is a long, tough trek – involving over 200 miles hard walking over mountainous terrain, it typically takes even seasoned walkers almost three weeks hard trekking to complete the Annapurna Circuit.
+It is a long, tough trek – involving over 200 miles of hard walking over mountainous terrain, it typically takes even seasoned walkers almost three weeks hard trekking to complete the Annapurna Circuit.
 But part of the appeal of the Circuit is its relative accessibility, as there is an outstanding infrastructure along the route.
-Nepalese tea houses are simple but comfortable and characterful places to stay and, due to the large number of lodges along the way, camping is unnecessary.
+Nepalese tea houses are simple but comfortable and characterful places to stay.
+Due to the large number of lodges along the way, camping is unnecessary.
 Good food is on offer at the lodges, minimising the amount that needs to be carried.
 However, many people will choose to hire a porter or go with a tour group to minimise the kit they have to carry; it is easier to enjoy the views when you aren’t weighed down with a heavy pack!

 Whether you travel independently or with a specialist tour operator, the Annapurna Circuit is one trek you aren’t likely to forget.
 Is it the best walk in the world?
 That will always be a matter of opinion, but one thing is for certain – there are few other trekking holidays in the world that can match the Annapurna Circuit for its diversity, excitement, and unspoilt Himalayan landscapes.